What Is A Terminal Illness And How Do You Cope With It?

 5. Focus on quality of life: Many can find value in emphasizing the importance of creating meaningful moments and experiences, cherishing time with loved ones and engaging in activities that bring joy and fulfillment.

-Caring for someone living with terminal illness
+Palliative care for someone living with a terminal illness

 Offering a listening ear and empathetic support to a loved one living with a terminal illness (or their family members) can positively affect the emotional well-being of all involved.